SpocWiki/_public/schema.org/type/is_a_/intangible/enumeration/business_entity_type.md

 Tag Instances like this:
 #is_/a_/business_entity_type

-A business entity type is a conceptual entity representing the legal form, the size, the main line of business, the position in the value chain, or any combination thereof, of an organization or business person.<br/><br/>
+A business entity type is a conceptual entity representing the legal form, the size, the main line of business, the position in the value chain, or any combination thereof, of an organization or business person.

-Commonly used values:<br/><br/>
+Commonly used values:

 <ul>
 <li>http://purl.org/goodrelations/v1#Business</li>
 <li>http://purl.org/goodrelations/v1#Enduser</li>